 The Operator Bell & Silent Bell

-The credit of designing this wonderful machine goes to Fey who designed the game capable of producing automatic pay-outs against all winning combinations.
-The idea involves the replacement of ten cards by five symbols namely, Hearts, Diamonds, Spades, Horseshoes and cracked Liberty Bell and using 3 reels instead of 5 drums and hence reducing the overall complexity to read a win.
-Combination of 3 bells at the same time brings the largest payoff of ten nickels or fifty cents.
+The credit for this wonderful machine goes to Charles Fey, who designed the first game capable of automatic payouts for all winning combinations.
+He replaced the cards with five symbols: Hearts, Diamonds, Spades, Horseshoes, and Liberty Bell, using 3 reels instead of 5 drums to simplify reading wins.
+Three bells in a row delivered the biggest payoff: ten nickels, or fifty cents.

 A Flourishing Industry

-By the first decade of the twentieth century, slot machines could be found everywhere.
-Operator Bell was introduced by The Mills Novelty Company after minor variations in Liberty Bell’s design.
-Use of fruit symbols was a salient feature of this machine.
-The Mills Novelty company was progressing to introduce five more variant versions of Liberty Bell but meanwhile, the World War1 broke out, the company was also endangered as more than 30,000 gaming machines had been manufactured in its factories across different countries including Europe.
+By the first decade of the twentieth century, slot machines were found everywhere.
+The Mills Novelty Company introduced the Operator Bell after minor variations to the Liberty Bell design.
+Fruit symbols became a salient feature.
+Mills progressed toward five more Liberty Bell variants, but World War I broke out.
+Over 30,000 machines had been manufactured in factories across countries, including Europe.

 New Trends for New Era